 Have you ever found yourself doing things that you are competent at, but that you don’t particularly enjoy?
 While you may not actively dislike the tasks, they certainly don’t energise you and perhaps they even leave you feeling bored.
 Maybe you’ve thought about moving into a new area of work because you already have the skills.
 It feels like the practical, sensible choice, but your heart’s just not in it.

-I sometimes explore these situations with clients with the thought starter “just because you can, doesn’t mean you should.”
+We sometimes explore these situations with clients with the thought starter “just because you can, doesn’t mean you should.”

 This can apply at work, in making career decisions and in your personal life.
 The nett result of ignoring ‘just because you can, doesn’t mean you should’ is that you often feel frustrated, dissatisfied or even bored.

 Why is this a problem?

 If you spend a lot of time doing things just because you can, there’s no time and space to do the thing things that you really enjoy, the things that keep you in flow, that light you up and energise you.
 You may experience the satisfaction of a job well done, but this is different from the satisfaction you feel when doing something you believe really represents you properly, that you feel proud to have completed well.

 What if you took a different approach and tapped into those things you really enjoy, rather than those things that you believe you ‘should’ do.
 One way to do this is to identify and draw on your ‘signature strengths’ rather than on your ‘learned strengths’.

 To identify your signature strengths, think about what gets you into flow.
 You know, that state where you get completely absorbed in a task and lose track of time.
 You often know you’re using your signature strengths when you feel energised, engaged and motivated.
 Ask yourself, does this idea/work/activity energise me?
 Do you feel ‘in flow’ when doing it or thinking about it?
 If not, you may be using a ‘learned strength’.
 This is one you’ve developed based on need, rather than one that comes naturally to you.